dyballa/marmoset/README.md

 # marmoset
-The `frames` folder contains all frames (12,480) in the movie.
+First choose the folder corresponding to the latest date (older ones are kept for future reference).The `frames` folder contains all frames (12,480) in the movie.
 It is supposed to be diplayed at 60 fps, so the total time should be close to 3.5 min.

 `stim_frames.txt` is a list of all stimuli and their respective onset frame numbers.